Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithms and Tractable Fragments

-\ifshort \begin{proof}[Proof Sketch] \fi \iflong \begin{proof} \fi For each color $c\in [\colors]$ and agent type $t$ (represented as an integer in $[\types]$), let $n_{c,t}$ be the number of agents of color $c$ and type $t$ in the instance (the type of each agent can be determined using $\bigoh(n^{2 \colors})$ oracle calls).
+\begin{theorem} \allHDGNashShort and \allHDGIndividualShort are in \XP parameterized by $\colors+\types$. \end{theorem} \begin{proof} For each color $c\in [\colors]$ and agent type $t$ (represented as an integer in $[\types]$), let $n_{c,t}$ be the number of agents of color $c$ and type $t$ in the instance (the type of each agent can be determined using $\bigoh(n^{2 \colors})$ oracle calls).
 It will be useful to observe that agents of the same type and color are pairwise interchangeable without affecting the stability of an outcome.

 For each combination of $c\in [\colors]$ and $t\in[\types]$, we now branch to determine the ``worst'' and ``second-worst'' coalitions in which an agent of color $c$ and type $t$ appears in a sought-after NS/IS outcome.
 Formally, this branching identifies $(\colors\cdot \types)$-many coalitions $C_1^{c,t}$ and $C_2^{c,t}$, each represented as a palette $\left(\frac{|C_\star^{c,t}\cap D_1|}{|C_\star^{c,t}|},\dots, \frac{|C_\star^{c,t}\cap D_\colors|}{|C_\star^{c,t}|}\right)$, such that $C_2^{c,t}\succeq_t C_1^{c,t}$.
 Since there are at most $(n+1)^\colors$ many such palettes, the number of branches is upper-bounded by $\big((n+1)^{2\colors^2 \cdot \types}\big)$.